West Palm Beach Premises Liability Requirements

 Reach out to a West Palm Beach Attorney to Learn More About the Requirements for Filing a Premises Liability Claim

 The requirements that must be met by an owner to ensure their land is safe depends on the type of property it is and what it is being used for.
 The general rule is that an owner must take reasonable steps to either eliminate, guard against, or warn the public of potential dangers on their property.

 If an individual who invited you on the property did not take these reasonable steps, failed to adhere to the proper requirements, and you or a loved one were injured as a result, a West Palm Beach attorney can help you recover your losses in a premises liability case.
-Speak with a lawyer at Domnick Cunningham & Whalen today to start working on your case.
+Speak with a lawyer at Domnick Cunningham & Yaffa today to start working on your case.